 “Fresh out of the box, you can tell they’re made by hand.
 I wouldn’t have been surprised for a loose stitch or a slightly not-dead-straight seam, but mine were perfect.
 The quality is not comparable to anything you’d buy at a department store.
 They’re simply a better product.”

 The real test of their quality will come months or even years from now, as I see how well the boots hold up over time.

 But as a rule of thumb you can pretty much always expect goodyear welted boots to have a lot more longevity than pairs that are only glued together.

 Size Down By Half

 This is something I first noticed after reading a bunch of Amazon reviews (on which more below), and I’m glad I did.

-While the Amazon sales page says the fit is “True to size,” multiple reviewers mentioned that they found their true size to be a little big, and recommend sizing down by a half.
+While the Amazon sales page says the fit is “True to size,” multiple reviewers mentioned that they found their standard size to be a little big, and recommend sizing down by a half.